On this page:

 - The TRIPS Agreement and its Doha Declaration require TRIPS provisions to be interpreted consistently with public health objectives.

-The WTO Appellate Body has on several occasions described the preservation of life and health as ‘vital and important in the highest degree’. [*] Each of the agreements discussed in these pages provide space for public health for the purposes of WHO FCTC implementation, either through general exceptions for health, or through the way their obligations are defined.
+The WTO Appellate Body and WTO panels have on several occasions described the preservation of life and health as ‘vital and important in the highest degree’. [*] Each of the agreements discussed in these pages provide space for public health for the purposes of WHO FCTC implementation, either through general exceptions for health, or through the way their obligations are defined.
 These are summarised below.